sgo21/COMP523-myMeds/README.md

     1. Make sure you are inside of the project folder by running `cd COMP523-myMeds` in the command line
     2. Type `firebase login` to login with our Firebase credentials
     3. Type `firebase init`
-    4. Then press `Y` in response to the question 'Are you ready to proceed?'
+    4. Then type 'Y' in response to the question 'Are you ready to proceed?'
     5. Select 'Hosting' from the menu
     6. Then you will be asked a series of questions.
 Type in the following answers to those questions:
       * What do you want to use as your public directory? **build**